lukas-koska/swapi-brackets/README.md

 docker-compose up -d
 ```
 This command creates and runs docker images necessary for the project\
-If the dependencies are not install automatically, you need to install them via composer.\\
+If the dependencies are not installed automatically, you need to install them via composer.\\

 Available routes: